-Whilst in Tokyo, I stayed at the Shangri La Hotel.
-Firstly because I love the Shangri La chain of hotels with their excellent standard and quality but also because it is located directly above Tokyo’s main train station, thereby being a great central location for tourists.
+Whilst in Tokyo, hotel options are endless.
+There is everything from luxury penthouse suites for $20,000 per night to the “capsule” hotels which are literally that, a tiny capsule that is only suitable for a place to sleep at very low prices.
+One great option if you are looking for an all-round choice is the Shangri La Hotel.
+Firstly because of their excellent standard and quality but also because it is located directly above Tokyo’s main train station, thereby being a great central location for tourists.
 It sits on top of an office building so the hotel starts at a high level already meaning every floor has amazing views over the city, none more than the Horizon Club Lounge on the top level of the hotel.
 Perfect for an afternoon cocktail.
-If you chose to stay here, I highly recommend upgrading to a room with access to this lounge.
+If you chose to stay here, it’s highly recommended upgrading to a room with access to this lounge.
 Well worth the additional cost.
 The extra level of service at the Shangri La is also second to none.
-As an example, on my first day, I asked the concerge which way to the train station.
-Not only did they walk me down there personally, they explained the ticket system, helped me buy one (really cheap by the way), and escorted me to the exact train I needed to be on.
-Never had this level of service at any other hotel, and really did make it easy for all future train trips.

-If you’re looking for ways to fill your days in Tokyo, here are some ideas of my favorite adventures:
+If you’re looking for ways to fill your days in Tokyo, here are a few of the many great attractions to visit:

 Things to Do:-

 - Ginza is one of the main shopping regions of Tokyo filled with high end stores, chains like Apple, Zara, etc, bars and luxury brands – the buildings themselves are worth the visit alone, they are stunning.
 The food hall under Mitsukoshi department store is insanely good.
 Stock up on food here.
 Overall Ginza is a great district and even if you don’t spend any money, it’s an interesting people watch and window shop kind of place.
 It’s also where Shibuya Crossing is located, this is one of the busiest crossings in Tokyo.
 Similar to Times Square in New York with the color, buildings and people it’s a whole experience in itself.